 There are many different branches of the healing system in ancient times and each family has its own formulations.
 It is only more recently that western medical research has caught up and shown there is indeed a sound scientific basis to acupuncture.
 Reports from World Health Organisation and the National Health and Medical Research Council (NHMRC) in 1988 proved this, as well as several recent reviews published since.

-His healing skills have benefited patients from around the world from far corners such as Asia, Europe, the United Kingdom and the USA.
+Professor Yoland Lim's healing skills have benefited patients from around the world from far corners such as Asia, Europe, the United Kingdom and the USA.
 He has developed a range of products, which combine the ancient herbal formula of his family with stringent western modern pharmaceutical and scientific.
 He has captured national and international headlines in TV, radio and print media.

 Shi Luo Dou consists of many trigger points in the body useful in Kung Fu and is used for therapeutic purposes.
 Some of these points correspond to Acupuncture points but because Shi Lou Dou is lesser known, and is still as a family system handed down from father to son, only recently have many of these points been discovered as new or extra acupuncture points.